GoldenBobbyG/readme_challenge7/Develop/README.md

 ## Questions
-For any questions, please contact me at [kjjk](mailto:kjjk).
+For any questions, please contact me at [stricklandmba2011@gmail.com](mailto:stricklandmba2011@gmail.com).
-You can also find more of my work at [jkjjkl](https://github.com/jkjjkl).
+You can also find more of my work at [GoldenBobbyG](https://github.com/GoldenBobbyG).